 - When you include images, people are also more likely to remember what they read – content with a relevant featured image can increase recall up to 65%.

-Since the Mobilegeddon update in 2015, mobile search has only grown in importance when it comes to SEO.
+Since Google’s Mobilegeddon update, mobile search has only grown in importance when it comes to SEO.
 There are more and more mobile users signing on every day, and search is changing to accomodate them.

-- This is key to SEO, as mobile users interact with search engines and results differently than desktop users.
-While the #1 result in Google receives nearly 30% of mobile user clicks – as opposed to only 19% of desktop user clicks – there is a greater drop off in clicks between results #1 and #2 from mobile users, with the second position only receiving 9% of clicks.
-This means that, for mobile users, position #1 is three times more valuable than position #2.
+- Mobile users interact with search engines and results differently than desktop users.
+There is a greater drop off in clicks between results #1 and #2 from mobile users, meaning that position #1 is roughly three times more valuable than position #2 when it comes to mobile search.

 - People are using their devices more and more when it comes to shopping online, with 40% of users reporting they prefer to use their phones for the entire shopping process.